-This chapter describes the usage and semantics of LOBs that you need to be familiar with to use LOBs in your application.
-Various techniques for working with LOBs are covered.
+This chapter describes the usage and semantics of LOBs required for application development, and covers various techniques for working with LOBs.

-Most of the discussions in this chapter regarding persistent LOBs assume that you are dealing with LOBs in tables that already exist.
+Most of the discussions in this chapter regarding persistent LOBs assume that you are dealing with existing LOBs in tables.
 The task of creating tables with LOB columns is typically performed by your database administrator.

-- Chapter 4, "Using Oracle SecureFiles" for creating LOBs using the SECUREFILE paradigm - Chapter 5, "LOB Storage" for storage parameters used in creating LOBs
+- Chapter 4, "Using Oracle SecureFiles LOBs" for creating LOBs using the SecureFiles paradigm - Chapter 11, "LOB Storage" for storage parameters used in creating